 - Do not drink any alcohol while taking metronidazole and for at least 48 hours after stopping treatment.
 The interaction with alcohol can cause you to be sick and can cause other problems.

 Tinidazole is an alternative antibiotic medicine that is sometimes used.
 This cannot be taken if you are pregnant.
-Breast-feeding should be avoided when taking tinidazole and also for three days after stopping it.
+Breastfeeding should be avoided when taking tinidazole and also for three days after stopping it.

 Does my sexual partner need treating?

 Yes.
 Even if they do not have symptoms.
 You and your partner should be treated at the same time.
+Anybody you have had sex with in the four weeks before your symptoms started should be treated.

 Some other points about trichomonas infection